OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Classification Concepts

 These Concepts are not Standard, and hence cannot be used to represent the data.
 But they are participating in the hierarchy with the Standard Concepts, and can therefore be used to perform hierarchical queries.
-For example, querying for all descendants of MedDRA code 10037908 (not visible for users who have not obtained a MedDRA license, see above for access restrictions) will retrieve the Standard SNOMED concept for Atrial Fibrillation (see below for hierarchical queries using the CONCEPT_ANCESTOR table) - see Figure \@ref(fig:hierarchy).
+For example, querying for all descendants of MedDRA code 10037908 (not visible for users who have not obtained a MedDRA license, see above for access restrictions) will retrieve the Standard SNOMED concept for Atrial Fibrillation (see below for hierarchical queries using the CONCEPT_ANCESTOR table) - see Figure \@ref(fig:hierarchy). \index{classification concept}

 <div class="figure" style="text-align: center">
 <img src="images/StandardizedVocabularies/hierarchy.png" alt="Standard, non-Standard source and Classification Concepts and their hierarchical relationships in the Condition Domain.
 SNOMED is used for most Standard Condition Concepts (with some oncology-related concepts derived from ICDO3), MedDRA Concepts are used for hierarchical Classification Concepts, and all other vocabularies contain non-Standard or source Concepts, which do not participate in the hierarchy." width="100%" />